openMF/mobileapps.github.io/index.md

 - [Roadmap/Issue Tracker](https://github.com/apache/fineract-cn-mobile/issues)
 - [Latest Progress](https://github.com/mohak1712/fineract-cn-mobile-1/wiki)

-There is no reference application for a appp for managing external third party staff but partners like Mann India have built solutions like [Mimo](https://www.youtube.com/watch?v=JEIxgh6FH1w)
+There is no reference application for an app for managing external third party staff but partners like Mann India have built solutions like [Mimo](https://www.youtube.com/watch?v=JEIxgh6FH1w)